 Most photographers rely on sending email promos (or none at all).
 A printed promotion will make you stand head and shoulders above the rest.

 Don’t just do this once and expect something to happen.
-You could get lucky, but most likely you’ll need to send out a new campaign every four months before you score a coveted gig.
+You could get lucky, but most likely you’ll need to send out a new campaign every three or four months before you score a coveted gig.

 Printed promotions should be a part of a long-term marketing strategy.
 Consistency will get you results.
 It’s where the majority of your marketing dollars should go.